fareehaihsan7/jobportal/mern-job-portal/README.md

 Social Links

 Resume data is stored in MongoDB and generated resumes can be uploaded and accessed through Cloudinary.
+#☁️ **Cloudinary Integration**

+Cloudinary is used for secure cloud storage of uploaded files.

+Supported Uploads
+Applicant Profile Pictures
+Employer Company Logos
+Applicant Resume PDFs
+Generated Resume Files

+Files are securely stored in Cloudinary and only their URLs are saved in MongoDB.

 # 🏢 Company Profile